AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/create-business-case.md

 ---
 filename: create-business-case
 navigation-topic: business-case-and-scorecards
-title: Create a Business Case for a project in Adobe Workfront
+title: Create a Business Case for a project
 description: You can use the Business Case to request a project and define the purpose, the budget, and the potential benefit for the project.
 The Portfolio Manager or Project Sponsor uses the information from the Business Case to analyze and prioritize the project before they approve it.
 ---

-# Create a Business Case for a project in Adobe Workfront
+# Create a Business Case for a project

 You can use the Business Case to request a project and define the purpose, the budget, and the potential benefit for the project.
 The Portfolio Manager or Project Sponsor uses the information from the Business Case to analyze and prioritize the project before they approve it.